From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: A dilation using a function space on a compact domain

 \section{A dilation using a function space on a compact domain}

-The five examples in the previous section live on $\mathbb R$, $\mathbb R_{+}$ or $\mathbb N_0$, forcing one to truncate “tails’’ in a numerical implementation.
+The five examples in the previous section work with an ancilla Hilbert space in $\mathbb R$, $\mathbb R_{+}$ or $\mathbb N$, forcing one to truncate tails in a numerical implementation, thus introducing additional complications.
 Here we present a model whose dilation acts on a \emph{finite} interval, so the dilation operator can be made uniformly banded for which the algorithmic complexity is easy to control.